kubedb/docs/docs/concepts/databases/percona-xtradb.md

 ### .spec.version

 `.spec.version` is a required field specifying the name of the [PerconaXtraDBVersion](/docs/concepts/catalog/percona-xtradb.md) object where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `PerconaXtraDBVersion` object,
+Currently, when you install KubeDB, it creates the following `PerconaXtraDBVersion` resources,

 - `5.7`
 - `5.7-cluster`